“Help! I’ve requested a caesarean birth but have been told no – what can I do now?”

 This is the most common reason women contact Caesarean Birth.
 They are very often feeling distressed and anxious (while pregnant), and frustrated that their informed choice is being denied.
 If this is happening to you, and you feel strongly that your birth preference is not being discussed in a fair and balanced way, you might find the information below helpful.

-You can also contact Caesarean Birth and/or some of the organisations listed down the right side of this page.
+You can also contact Caesarean Birth and/or some of the organisations listed at the bottom of this page.

 – Complain in writing to the hospital, reaffirming your planned caesarean request, and the reasons for your request (write to more than one person/department if necessary).